Top Eco Friendly Pest Control Methods

 9. Peppermint

-Used in the form of peppermint oil or a living plant, it holds off spiders, mice, ants, mosquitos, cockroaches, fleas, and flies via odor and taste.
+Used in the form of peppermint oil or a living plant, it holds off spiders, cockroaches, fleas, and flies via odor and taste.
 Peppermint oil is also an effective for spiders.

 10. Catnip

-The volatile compounds nepetalactone and citronellol give catnip its signature odor that repulse mosquitoes, cockroaches, ants and rodents.
-Grow catnip in your garden or yard or steep the dried leaves for homemade bug spray.
+Effective against cockroaches, ants and rodents.
+Grow catnip in your garden for homemade bug spray.
 The chemical iridomyrmecin even repels fire ants!

 11. Mint

-In addition to controlling insects, ants, and rodents, mint can control garden pests like white cabbage moths, aphids, flea beetles, nematodes, tomato hornworms, and squash bugs.
-Grow mint near plots susceptible to these pests or make strong mint tea as garden pest spray.
+In addition to controlling insects, ants, and rodents, mint can control garden pests like aphids, flea beetles, nematodes, and squash bugs.
+Grow mint near susceptible areas or make strong mint tea spray.

 12. Citronella

-You’re maybe familiar with citronella candles and oils used to drive away mosquitoes.
-Use citronella-scented sprays, placed citronella plants, or candles around patios, gardens, and entryways.
+Citronella candles and oils used to drive away mosquitoes.
+Use citronella-scented sprays, placed citronella plants, or candles on patios, gardens, and entryways.

 13. Apple Cider Vinegar

-Apple cider vinegar is useful for garden pest prevention and eradication.
-Mix with water, soap and cayenne pepper then sprinkle directly onto infested plants to kill soft-bodies insects like aphids, mites, and caterpillars on contact.
+It’s useful for garden pest prevention.
+Mix with water then apply on plants to kill insects like aphids, mites, and caterpillars on contact.
 It also controls future infestations.

 Learn even more about eco friendly pest control methods safely by checking out this helpful resource from the NCRR SEPA.